Hardware & Portability: Build Quality on the Go

 One of the biggest talking points in the MPC ecosystem is what you’re getting for the price.
 Compared with the features offered on the MPC nowadays, those available just twenty years ago would have cost tens of thousands of dollars.
 Akai has done an amazing job of providing an excellent reusable product like the MPC at a relatively decent entry point ($799 USD).

-Welp looks like AKAI is disrupting their lineup again
+Welp, looks like AKAI is disrupting their lineup again

 Highly confident that this will be a real release in the upcomming weeks, ladies, gents, and cents.
 We present to you